pitosalas/cleancont/output/2018-07-18-Some-great-links-for-07_18_2018.md

 ---
 title: "Some great links for  07/18/2018"
-subtitle: "* [How to Approach Machine Learning Problems](<https://www.toptal.com/machine-learning/machine-learn..."
+subtitle: "* How to Approach Machine Learning Problems"
 category: "uncategorized"
 tags: []
 date: "2018-07-18"